elirangor/ByeWall/README.md

 - Track your last 5 archived pages
 - Dark mode support
 - Keyboard shortcuts: `Ctrl+Shift+E` (open popup), `Ctrl+Shift+U` (instant open of latest snapshot)
-- Option of choosing whether open the article on a new tab or in the same one
+- Option of choosing whether open the archived snapshot on a new tab or in the same one

 | Light Mode | Dark Mode |
 |------------|-----------|